curl/everything-curl/curl-comm.md

 In this day, mailing lists may be considered sort of the old style of communication—no fancy web forums or similar.
-Using a mailing list is therefore becoming an art that isn't practised everywhere and may be a bit strange and unusual to you.
+Using a mailing list is therefore becoming an art that is not practised everywhere and may be a bit strange and unusual to you.
 But fear not.
 It is just about sending emails to an address that then sends that e-mail out to all the subscribers.
 Our mailing lists have at most a few thousand subscribers.
 If you are mailing for the